 Resource Utilization and Performance

-Performance and resource utilization for a FIFO varies depending on the configuration and features selected when customizing the core.
-The tables below provide example FIFO configurations and the maximum performance and resources required.
+Performance and resource utilization for a FIFO varies depending on the configuration and features selected during core customization.
+The following tables show resource utilization data and maximum performance values for a variety of sample FIFO configurations.